renzonj/Github-Custom-Action-JS/README.md

 ## Sample Usage

-Here’s an example of how to use the `NEXT_CUSTOM_ACTIONS` in a GitHub workflow:
+Here’s an example of how to use the `Github-Custom-Action-JS` in a GitHub workflow:

 ```yml
 name: Pull Request Checker